robinroche/mat2jade/README.md

 ![Interface between JADE, Matlab and PowerWorld Simulator](http://robinroche.com/webpage/images/Jadepw.png)

-mat2pws is only a portion of the whole interface, as it only concerns the interface between Matlab and PowerWorld Simulator.
+mat2pws is only a portion of the whole interface, as it only concerns the interface between Matlab and JADE.
 See [mat2pws](https://github.com/robinroche/mat2pws) and [jade2pws](https://github.com/robinroche/jade2pws) for the other parts of the whole interface.

 ### Interface concept

-This script is a basic interface between Matlab and PowerWorld Simulator with SimAuto.
-It is based on the documentation of PowerWorld Simulator, and extends the examples provided.
+This script is a basic interface between Matlab and JADE agents.
 It can be easily tested and modified.

 ### Code structure